ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/NFT-Marketplace-on-Avalanche/README.md

 ...
 ```

-Before placing a bid, we must switch to another account on metamask since the auction creator cannot place bids.
-Do not forget to connect the account to the dApp when you switch your account.
+Before placing a bid, we must switch to another account on MetaMask since the auction creator cannot place bids.
+Do not forget to connect the account to the 1537dapp when you switch your account.

 ![Bid Placed on Auction](images/nft-marketplace-bidplaced.png)